 Avant-Garde Art \ Van Doesburg: Repertoire De Stijl - Bauhaus - Dada [LTMCD 2495]

-The material on this 76 minute CD is performed by Dutch pianist Peter Beijersbergen van Henegouwen, and includes pieces by Erik Satie, Josef Matthias Hauer, Arnold Schoenberg, Francis Poulenc, Arthur Honegger and Jacob van Domselaer, whose austere Proeven Van Stijlkunst (1913-17) offers an application of Piet Mondriaan's neo-plastic principles to musical composition.
+The pieces on this 76 minute CD is performed by Dutch pianist Peter Beijersbergen van Henegouwen, and includes material by Erik Satie, Josef Matthias Hauer, Arnold Schoenberg, Francis Poulenc, Arthur Honegger and Jacob van Domselaer, whose austere Proeven Van Stijlkunst (1913-17) represents the application of Piet Mondriaan's neo-plastic principles to musical composition.

 1. GIAN FRANCESCO MALIPIERO Barlumi (1917)

 2. JAKOB VAN DOMSELAER Proeven Van Stijlkunst (1916)